simple-crypto/simple-website/vision.md

-# Transparency as a measure of maturity
+# Vision: transparency as a measure of maturity

 **The case of cryptographic algorithms**